Skip to main content

 }

-The self.program_owner operator returns the address that submitted the deployment transaction for a program.
-You may also refer to another program's owner with the following syntax:
+The self.program_owner operator returns the address that submitted the deployment transaction for the current program.
+To reference another program's owner, see Program::program_owner.

 info

-• The self.program_owner operator can only be used in an async function.
-Using it outside an async function will result in a compilation error.
+• The self.program_owner operator can only be used in on-chain context — a final { } block, a final fn, or a constructor.
+Using it elsewhere will result in a compilation error.

 • The self.program_owner operator doesn't take any parameters.